Tipilikwani Mara Camp: Our full report

 The dining area, where a blackboard details the lunch and dinner menus in advance, is simply furnished with separate tables – while alfresco dining is also an option at breakfast and lunch.
 The waiting staff are friendly, and a tea and coffee station is well stocked for you to help yourself at any time of the day.
 To the front, Tipilikwani Mara's firepit is a focal point before dinner on pleasant evenings.

 - 18 standard-size tents have a spacious bedroom area and en-suite bathroom, all raised off the ground by a few feet on a wooden platform.
-Some have a king-size bed while others are set up as twins.
+Some have a fixed king-size bed while others can be set up as either twin or doubles.

 Otherwise, most of the tents are decorated in the same style.
 Inside, they are quite smart with wooden floors polished to a high shine, woven rugs scattered across the floors and cream curtains hanging in front of the canvas walls.
 Matching soft furnishings on the bed and the day sofa balance soft cream materials with russet-red and green cushions.
 A writing desk stands in the corner, with an information sheet, insect repellent and a horn to attract attention in an emergency.